-- , Keep the headteacher informed of any issues - Liaise with local authority case managers and designated officers for child protection concerns as appropriate - Discuss the local response to sexual violence and sexual harassment with police and local authority children's social care colleagues to prepare the school's policies - Be confident that they know what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment, and be confident as to how to access this support - " Be aware that children must have an 'appropriate adult' to support and help them in the case of a police investigation or search
+- Keep the headteacher informed of any issues - > Liaise with local authority case managers and designated officers for child protection concerns as appropriate - Discuss the local response to sexual violence and sexual harassment with police and local authority children's social care colleagues to prepare the school's policies - Be confident that they know what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment, and be confident as to how to access this support - > Be aware that children must have an 'appropriate adult' to support and help them in the case of a police investigation or search

-The full responsibilities of the DSL and deputy/deputies are set out in their job description.
+The full responsibilities of the DSL and deputy are set out in their job description.

-5.3 Governance
+5.3 The governing board

-The Trust board will:
+The governing board will:

-- > Evaluate and approve this policy at each review, ensuring it complies with the law, and hold the headteacher to account for its implementation - Be aware of its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local multi-agency safeguarding arrangements - Appoint a senior board level member to monitor the effectiveness of the policy in conjunction with the Trust Safeguarding Lead.
+- Facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront of, and underpin, all relevant aspects of process and policy development - > Evaluate and approve this policy at each review, ensuring it complies with the law, and hold the headteacher to account for its implementation - Be aware of its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local multi-agency safeguarding arrangements - Appoint a senior board level (or equivalent) lead or link governor to monitor the effectiveness of this policy in conjunction with the full governing board.
+This is always a different person from the DSL - Ensure all staff undergo safeguarding and child protection training, including online safety, and that such training is regularly updated and is in line with advice from the safeguarding partners - Ensure that the school has appropriate filtering and monitoring systems in place, and review their effectiveness.
+This includes: